Religious cosmology

-Religious cosmology is an explanation of the origin, evolution, and eventual fate of the universe from a religious perspective.
-This may include beliefs on origin in the form of a creation, subsequent evolution, current organizational form and nature, and eventual fate or destiny.
-There are various traditions in religion or religious mythology asserting how and why everything is the way it is and the significance of it all.
-Religious cosmologies describe the spatial lay-out of the universe in terms of the world in which people typically dwell as well as other dimensions, such as the seven dimensions of religion; these are ritual, experiential and emotional, narrative and mythical, doctrinal, ethical, social, and material.
+Religious cosmology is an explanation of origins, evolution, and the eventual fate of the universe from a religious perspective.
+Such an account may include beliefs on origin in the form of a creation, subsequent evolution, current organizational form and nature, and eventual fate or destiny.
+Various traditions in religion or religious mythology assert how and why everything is the way it is and the significance of it all.
+Religious cosmologies describe the spatial lay-out of the universe in terms of the world in which people typically dwell as well as in terms of other dimensions, such as Ninian Smart's seven dimensions for the study of religion: